kriti-divyansha/IPL_Win_Predictor/README.md

 This project is an interactive web application that uses machine learning to predict the win probability of an IPL team in real time during a match.
 Built using Streamlit for deployment and UI, this project showcases how data science can bring insights into live sports.

 📊 Overview

 The IPL Win Predictor takes live match conditions as input and predicts the likelihood of a team winning.
 The model is trained using historical IPL data and considers several match-specific parameters to give accurate, probabilistic outcomes.

+🔍 Key Features:

-🔍 Key Features:-Predicts win probabilities for the batting and bowling teams.
+-Predicts win probabilities for the batting and bowling teams.

 Updates dynamically based on:

 -Runs remaining

 -Balls left

 -Wickets in hand

 -Current run rate

 -Required run rate

 -Simple and intuitive interface using Streamlit